mittelmark/microemacs/doc/me.md

 been destroyed by the introduction of the new file  "morefiles.txt".
 This type of command  with another file behaves as the old "me -c" command  prior to the 2006  release  that  did  not  support  sessions.
-If  <mySessionName>  is not specified  then the buffers are  restored  but the window  layout is not re‐ stored.
+If  <mySessionName>  is not specified  then the buffers are  restored  but the window  layout is not restored.

 HISTORY
 =======